sportsdataverse/fastRhockey/README.md

-[`whockeyR`](https://github.com/benhowell71/whockeyR) is an R Package that is designed to pull play-by-play (and boxscore) data from the newest version of the PHF website.
+[`whockeyR`](https://github.com/benhowell71/whockeyR) is an R Package that is designed to pull play-by-play (and boxscore) data from the newest version of the [Premier Hockey Federation (PHF) website](https://www.premierhockeyfederation.com/).
 In the past, there have been a few scrapers for the PHF (formerly the NWHL), but they’ve all been deprecated since the league changed website formats.

-With the seventh season of the league kicking off on November 6th, with games being broadcasted on ESPN+, this package was created to allow access to play-by-play data to continue pushing women’s hockey analytics forward.
+With the seventh season of the league kicking off on November 6th, and games being broadcasted on ESPN+, this package was created to allow access to play-by-play data to continue pushing women’s hockey analytics forward.